Space Oddity: Music

-"Space Oddity" has been characterised as a psychedelic folk and folk rock ballad.
+"Space Oddity" is a psychedelic folk and folk rock ballad, described by Jamie Ludwig of VICE as bridging "folk and prog into a new kind of space rock exploration."
 It represented Bowie's new interest in acoustic music since joining the experimental trio Feathers.
 Nicholas Pegg and Doggett compare the song's style, structure, lyrics and arrangement to those of the Bee Gees' 1967 single "New York Mining Disaster 1941", which has similar minor chords and chorus.
 Hutchinson later stated: "'Space Oddity' was a Bee Gees type song.
 David knew it, and he said so at the time ... the way he sang it, it's a Bee Gees thing."

 "Space Oddity" is one of the most complex songs Bowie had written up to that point.
 He storyboarded each section, all leading into the next until completion.
 According to O'Leary, in a little over five minutes, the song includes "a faded-in intro, a 12-bar solo verse, a 'liftoff' sequence, a duet verse, a bridge, a two-bar acoustic guitar break, a six-bar guitar solo, a third verse, another bridge, break and solo, and a 'Day in the Life'-style outro to the fade".
 Bowie stated in 2002 he was "keen on ... writing in such a way that it would lead me into leading some kind of rock musical".

 Although primarily in the key of C major, the song has a variety of chord changes and resonances that aid in telling the story.
 The intro has a pairing of F major7/E and E minor, while the first verse alternates between C major and E minor.
 The guitar harmonises E and B while on Stylophone, Bowie "drones" C and B. A D major chord plays on the line "God's love be with you" during the pre-liftoff countdown sequence.
 In the second verse, an E7 chord on the line "really made the grade" counteracts the overall key of C major.
 O'Leary said this change "brightens" the song.
 The bridge's "planet Earth is blue" has a standard folk-style descending progression; (B major 9th/A minor add9/G major add9/F).
 According to O'Leary, the B major9 chord "ratifies Major Tom's choice (or doom) to stay out in space".
 The acoustic-guitar break has a C–F–G–A–A note sequence with the two A notes emphasised.